wabbajack-tools/mod-lists/bevilex/readme.md

 DarNified UI is a more traditional take on a UI overhaul for Oblivion.
 All manner of menus have been improved, including the journal, inventory, map, wait/sleep screens, level up screens and more.
 Unlike NorthernUI though, these changes preserve the vanilla style - perfect for players who want a lighter brush stroke to improve the user interface.

-Also included in this configuration is a compatible loading screens replacer.
-Instructions are also available to switch to vanilla loading screens as desired.
+Also included in this configuration is a compatible loading screens replacer, but instructions are available to switch to vanilla loading screens for those that prefer them.

 ![](https://i.imgur.com/Q1PjkZC.png)